semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 Both reachable and unreachable findings of Semgrep Supply Chain do **not** block a pull or merge request.

-_Updated Nov 22nd, 2022: Old versions (Semgrep v0.122.0 and below) used to block on reachable supply chain findings._
+_Updated Nov 22nd, 2022: Old versions (Semgrep v0.122.0 and below) used to block reachable findings._

 ## Ignoring dependency findings through `semgrepignore`